Programme/Approved Electives for 2022/23

 Description of Module Assessment

-PortfolioStudents will write an essay of 1000 (+/-10%) words broken down into four linked writing tasks, for example, introduction, main body paragraphs, conclusion and reference list.2: Report weighted 20%
+PortfolioStudents will write an essay of 1000 (+/-10%) words broken down into four linked writing tasks, for example, introduction, main body paragraphs, conclusion and reference list.2: Coursework weighted 30%

-Presentation10-15 minute group presentation based on a topic supplied by the tutor.
-Groups will normally consist of 3 members and all students are expected to present.
+Presentation10-15 minute presentation based on a topic supplied by the tutor.
+Numbers per presentation to be determined by student numbers and/or mode of delivery.
 Students are required to produce a linguistically accurate PowerPoint using formal academic language and appropriate referencing within the slides.
 Presentation to be followed by a question and answer period.